ianhellstrom/zoose/README.md

 These settings apply to _all_ local containers.

 ## BigQuery credentials
+BigQuery support has been dropped from the base image in 3.1.
+You can install `pandas_gbq` and `google.auth` easily from within a notebook with `pip`: `! pip install pandas_gbq`.

 If you use Zoose with BigQuery often, you may want to preserve credentials.
 You can do so by adding `-v $(pwd)/.config:/root/.config/pandas_gbq/` to the command above.